 - Strip a 1-2 cm section at the end of the jumper wires to expose the metal within.
 The aluminum foil and metal wires will need to touch in order for current to flow.

 - Insert one wire into each half of the plastic egg.
 Using the double-sided tape, secure the wires to the inside of the egg, ensuring that the exposed metal wires are not covered by the tape.
 Place several more pieces of the double-sided tape on the inside of the plastic egg to hold the aluminum foil in place.

 - Cut a piece of aluminum foil that is larger than the width of the plastic egg (this was done offscreen of the video above).
 Push the aluminum foil into and against the sides of the egg.
 Using scissors, trim the aluminum foil so that no foil sticks out over the edge of the egg.
 Push the edges of the aluminum foil away from the edges of the egg to ensure that there is a gap between the aluminum foil pieces when the egg is closed.
 The gap must be around the entire inner circumference of the egg for the nanogenerator to work.

-- Wrap the bouncy ball with FEP tape.
-The ball should be completely covered in FEP tape, using the least amount possible to ensure free movement of the ball inside the egg.
+- Wrap the bouncy ball with the clear office tape.
+The ball should be completely covered in clear office tape, using the least amount possible to ensure free movement of the ball inside the egg.

 - Insert the LED into the wire jumpers outside the egg.
 The egg will be shaken, so ensure this connection is secure.

 - Insert the LED into the black straw (trimmed to size offscreen) just enough to cover the bulb and secure the LED.

 - Shake the egg back and forth, transferring the ball from one half of the egg to the other.
 Each time the ball hits one side of the egg, the LED should blink on.

 What is powering the LED?
 Where does the energy that produces the light come from?